Getting Your Wellness Started

 Next, consider how you can improve in that area.
 What types of things would help you?
 Begin brainstorming ideas - let your wheels turn, google things, call friends or family members in wellness and get a little nudge in the right direction.

-You’re almost ready now, but you still have a little more planning to do.
-You can think of this part as getting your tools and supplies ready for your journey - Before you’d head out on a big trek, you’d asses the situation and make a plan accordingly, right?
-You’d think… What will I need?
+Before you’d head out on a big trek, you’d asses the situation and make a plan accordingly, right?
+You’d consider things like — What will I need?
 What do I have already?
 What will the terrain be like?
-How much can I carry in my backpack?
-The same thing applies here.
+How much can I carry in my backpack? — The same thing applies here.
 What tools and resources do you have at your disposal?
 What is your budget?
 Your availability?
-The more you consider and think about, the more resources and tools you’ll end up discovering and having at your disposal.
-More paths to choose from.
+There is nothing worse than being underprepared or over prepared, trying to lug around a pack that’s quite frankly to heavy for you to carry.

-Consider the following things, as they pertain to your area of emphasis as discovered in step 1, when choosing your plan of action:
+Consider the following things as they pertain to your area of emphasis as discovered in step 1 when choosing your plan of action:

-Budget.
-How much money a month can you allocate to wellness?
+Budget — How much money a month can you allocate to wellness?

-Your schedule.
-Work schedule and other mandatory commitments need to be the first things that get placed on the calendar and then you fill in from there.
+Your schedule — Work schedule and other mandatory commitments need to be the first things that get placed on the calendar and then you fill in from there.

-What wellness services and practices interest you?
+Areas of Interest — What wellness services and practices interest you?
 Starting with things that interest you is a really good idea.
 If you are super new and have no idea and even this feels overwhelming, this is where “Build a Network” comes in from my first post.
 You need to phone a friend or find a Health + Wellness Coach to help you.

-What are the offerings in your neighborhood?
+Availability and Accessibility — What are the offerings in your neighborhood?
 Any gyms, parks, tennis courts, pools, tracks, yoga studios, etc., near by?
 Try to choose things that are most convenient and in close proximity to either your place of work or home.

 Locate the closest grocery stores to your home, school, place of work, or anywhere else you spend the bulk of your time.